 Schools equip us with skills to work for money, but not to harness the power of money.
 Without financial skills, educated people may have a successful profession and a good salary, but they don’t keep the money they’ve earned, nor make the money work hard for them.
 Financial education requires real-life application and is a life-long process.

-In the book / our complete 13-page summary, we cover many key ideas on financial education/ intelligence.
+Our complete 13-page summary covers many key ideas on financial education/ intelligence.
 Here’s a simple outline:

 Learn about money

 To increase your Financial IQ, you need to hone 4 areas of expertise: Accounting , Investing, Markets, and the Law.
-In the book / full summary, we explain these 4 technical skills and why they’re important.
+Our full summary explains these 4 technical skills and why they’re important.

 Focus on building your Asset Column (not Income Statement)

 A large bulk of the book is dedicated to this concept.
-In the book / full summary, we break it down into a few related ideas: (a) why you should buy assets (not liabilities), how to differentiate between the two, (b) why your home is a liability and not an asset (if it doesn’t generate income), (c) why you should focus on your Asset Column, not Income Statement (and learn how to use cash-flow diagrams to visualize how your cash is being grown or depleted), (d) why you should focus on Wealth, not Net worth and (e) why you should work for yourself (including how to do so in a relatively risk-free way).
+Our full summary breaks it down into a few related ideas: (a) why you should buy assets (not liabilities), how to differentiate between the two, (b) why your home is a liability and not an asset (if it doesn’t generate income), (c) why you should focus on your Asset Column, not Income Statement (and learn how to use cash-flow diagrams to visualize how your cash is being grown or depleted), (d) why you should focus on Wealth, not Net worth and (e) why you should work for yourself (including how to do so in a relatively risk-free way).

 In a nutshell: To get rich, grow your asset column.
 When it generates more than enough income to cover expenses, you’ll grow richer without putting in physical labour.
 Reinvest the balance into the asset column to form a virtuous cycle, or reward yourself with luxuries using the proceeds.
 You can get more details and examples in our full 13-page summary.